Speakers & Distinguished Guests

-The CNA Conference’s speakers will bring together leading voices from across nursing, health systems, research and policy.
-More speakers and program updates will be announced in the coming months!
+The CNA Conference will bring together leading voices from across nursing, health systems, research and policy.
+More speakers, distinguished guests, and program updates will be announced in the coming months!

 John Dela Cruz